Monsler/JEPL/README.md

 ## About
-JEPL is interpreting JVM language, that allows to create projects like build scripts, games, applications, etc.
+JEPL is interpreting JVM language, that allows to create projects like build scripts, games, applications, etc. <br>
 <a href="https://github.com/Monsler/JEPL/docs/docs-en.md">Documentation 🇬🇧</a>
 <a href="https://github.com/Monsler/JEPL/docs/docs-ru.md">Documentation 🇷🇺</a>